divagicha/app_store_connect_api/README.md

 ### Steps to follow:
 1. `cd` into your project directory
 2. clone this git repo `git clone https://github.com/divagicha/app_store_connect_api.git`
-3. activate your virtual environment
+3. create a virtual environment using your preferred python module and activate the virtual environment
 4. run command `pip install -e .`
 5. create a python file `main.py`
 6. add following code to it